orbisdev/orbis-libs-gen/README.md

 swift run orbis-parser
 ```

-All the assembly references will be generated in the `output` folder.
+All the assembly references will be generated in the `lib_s` folder.

 ## Thanks to OrbisDev group